Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 King’s federal lawsuit alleged Fourth and Eighth Amendment violations.
 Upon initial screening, the district court held the Eighth Amendment claim could not proceed, but the Fourth Amendment claim could.
 In response to a summary judgment motion, the court dismissed the latter claim for failure to exhaust administrative remedies at the jail.

 On review, the Seventh Circuit held that once King was transferred from LCJ, the jail’s administrative remedy process was no longer available to challenge treatment during the transfer.
-As such, the failure to exhaust administrative remedies could not be a ...
+As such, the failure to exhaust administrative remedies could not be a barrier ...

 Despite years of controversy that included sitting vacant for months after it was built and staff members being arrested for smuggling contraband and having sexual relationships with prisoners, the Jack Harwell Detention Center in Waco, Texas has rebounded.
 It now houses more prisoners, obtained a lower interest rate on the bonds floated to build the jail, and has a recently-extended contract with private prison operator LaSalle Corrections, Inc.